NielsAdr/NielsAdr/README.md

 # 💫 About Me:
-Student in M2 in agronomy with data science speciality
+Graduated in agronomy with data science speciality

 # 💻 Tech Stack: